Fernando Poe Jr.: Early life and education

-Ronald Allan "Ronnie" Kelley Poe was the son of Filipino actor and director Fernando Poe Sr. (born Allan Fernando Poe y Reyes; 1916–1951), a mestizo of Spanish descent from San Carlos, Pangasinan and Elizabeth "Bessie" Kelley (1917–1999), a mestiza with Irish American ancestry.
+Ronald Allan Kelley Poe was the son of Filipino actor and director Fernando Poe Sr. (born Allan Fernando Poe y Reyes; 1916–1951) from San Carlos, Pangasinan and Elizabeth "Bessie" Kelley (1918–1999).
 He was born in Manila on August 20, 1939.
+He was known as "Ronnie" to his family.

-His parents were not legally married when he was born, they were later married in 1940.
+His parents, at the time of his birth, were not legally married until 1940.
 In 2004, Poe's political opponents tried to derail his bid for the 2004 Philippine presidency when they sought to disqualify him as an illegitimate son of a non-Filipino mother.

-He was the second among six siblings and it from his brother Andy (born Fernando Poe Jr.; 1943–1995) - whose given name was used by Poe as his own professional name to bank on the popularity of his father who was a top actor in his time.
+He was the second among six siblings, including Andy (born Fernando Kelley Poe Jr.; 1943–1995), whose given name was used by Poe as his own professional name to bank on the popularity of his father who was a top actor in his time.
 Conrad Poe was Poe's half-brother, the illegitimate son of Fernando Poe Sr. and actress Patricia Mijares.

-The original spelling of the family surname was Pou, from his paternal grandfather, playwright Lorenzo Pou, a Catalan migrant from Majorca, Spain, who ventured into mining and business in the Philippines.
+The original spelling of the family surname was Pou, from his paternal grandfather, playwright Lorenzo Pou, a Catalan migrant from Mallorca, Spain, who ventured into mining and business in the Philippines.

-In 1953, Poe finished his primary education at San Beda College, Lepanto.
-For high school, he went to San Sebastian College.
-He continued his education at Mapua Institute of Technology and University of the East and took the course theater arts.
+In 1953, Poe finished his primary education at San Beda College.
+For high school, he attended San Sebastian College.
+He continued his education at Mapúa Institute of Technology and University of the East and took the course theater arts.

 When his father died from rabies at age 34, Poe became the family's breadwinner.
 In order to support his family, he dropped out of the University of the East during his sophomore year.